I Love Lucy: Other releases

-The DVD releases feature the syndicated heart-opening and offer the original broadcast openings as bonus features.
-Season 6 allows viewers to choose whether to watch the episodes with the original opening or the syndicated opening.
+The DVD releases feature the syndicated heart opening and offer the original broadcast openings as bonus features, except the season 6 DVD allows viewers to choose whether to watch the episodes with the original opening or the syndicated opening.
 The TV Land openings are not on these DVDs.

 Initially, the first season was offered in volumes, with four episodes per disc.
 After the success of releasing seasons 2, 3, and 4 in slim packs, the first season was re-released as a seven-disc set, requiring new discs to be mastered and printed to include more episodes per disc so there would be fewer discs in the set.
 For the complete series box set, the first season would be redone again, this time to six DVDs, retaining all bonus features.
-The individual volume discs for the first season are still in print, but are rare for lack of shelf space and because the slim packs are more popular.
-In 2012, all-season sets were reissued in slipcovered clear standard-sized Amaray DVD cases, with season 1 being the 6-disc version as opposed to the 7-disc version.
+The individual volume discs for the first season are still in print but are rare for lack of shelf space and because the slim packs are more popular.
+In 2012, all-season sets were reissued in slipcovered clear standard-sized Amaray DVD cases, with season 1 being the six-disc version as opposed to the seven-disc version.

-Episodes feature English closed-captioning, but only Spanish subtitles.
+Episodes feature English closed captioning but only Spanish subtitles.

 In Australia and the UK, the first three seasons were finally released in Region 2 & Region 4 on August 3, 2010, by CBS, distributed by Paramount.
-Season 1 includes the pilot and all 35 Season 1 episodes in a 7-disc set.
-Season 2 includes all 31 Season 2 episodes in a 5-disc set.
-Season 3 includes all 31 Season 3 episodes in a 5-disc set.
+Season 1 includes the pilot and all 35 Season 1 episodes in a seven-disc set.
+Season 2 includes all 31 Season 2 episodes in a five-disc set.
+Season 3 includes all 31 Season 3 episodes in a five-disc set.
 Season 2 and 3 are in a slimline pack.
 All three seasons have been restored and digitally remastered.
-All episodes appear in order of their original air dates, although it states that some episodes may be edited from their original network versions.
+All episodes appear in order of their original air dates, although it is stated that some episodes may be edited from their original network versions.
 It is unknown if the remaining seasons will be released individually.
-A complete series box set titled I Love Lucy: Complete Collection was scheduled for release on April 6, 2016, and in the UK on May 30, 2016.
-This collection contains 34 DVDs with all six seasons of I Love Lucy and all 13 episodes of The Lucy-Desi Comedy Hour.
+A complete-series box set titled I Love Lucy: Complete Collection was scheduled for release on April 6, 2016, and in the UK on May 30, 2016.
+This collection contains 34 DVDs with all six seasons of I Love Lucy and all 13 episodes of The Lucy–Desi Comedy Hour.

-In September 2018, Time-Life released a DVD, Lucy: The Ultimate Collection, which collected 76 episodes of I Love Lucy, The Lucy-Desi Comedy Hour, The Lucy Show, Here's Lucy, and the short-lived ABC-TV series Life with Lucy (which had at the time never before been released to home media), plus a wide variety of bonus features.
+In September 2018, Time Life released a DVD, Lucy: The Ultimate Collection, which collected 76 episodes of I Love Lucy, The Lucy–Desi Comedy Hour, The Lucy Show, Here's Lucy, and the short-lived ABC TV series Life with Lucy (which had at the time never before been released to home media), plus a wide variety of bonus features.